-The faculty have defined and approved 16 competencies that each student must demonstrate in order to graduate.
+The faculty have defined and approved 12 competencies that each student must demonstrate in order to graduate.
 These statements represent broad levels of academic and clinical achievement, measured by specific faculty evaluations and written and clinical examinations at various times during the academic program.
-These fundamental competencies, in the mind of the faculty, prepare the graduate for success with licensing examinations and the practice of general dentistry.
+These fundamental competencies, in the mind of the faculty, prepare the graduate for lifelong learning and success with achieving licensure, and the safe practice of general dentistry.

 UCSF School of Dentistry Competency Statements